rel="shortcut icon" considered harmful

 Almost all modern browsers look up /favicon.ico by default: Opera, Safari, Chrome, Firefox, Internet Explorer 5+.
 The only browser that currently doesn’t do this is SeaMonkey.

-(SeaMonkey does offer a “aggressively look for website icons when the page does not define one” setting, though, but it’s disabled by default.
+(SeaMonkey does offer an “aggressively look for website icons when the page does not define one” setting, though, but it’s disabled by default.
 Firefox does it the other way around: it has a browser.chrome.favicons entry in about:config which can be set to false to disable this behavior, but the default value is true.)

 This means you can omit the link declaration for the favicon from your HTML entirely, if you want.
 The only real difference is that the favicon will only be shown once the entire document has finished loading.
 In comparison: if you’re specifying it explicitly, the favicon is loaded as soon as the browsers parses the link rel="icon" declaration.
 I’d say this is a huge plus.
 It’s definitely worth it to defer loading the favicon so that the browser can focus on loading the document and all other assets first.